Shipping courier delivering ecommerce packages

 Many different factors affect ecommerce shipping costs.
 Here are 4 things to consider when working out how much to charge customers for shipping.

-1. Actual Weight vs. Dimensional Weight
+1. Actual Weight vs. Dimension Weight

 Most carriers calculate their fees based on either the package's actual weight or something called the 'dimensional weight.'